floriancapelle/jquery-tiny-layer/README.md

 # tinyLayer
 tinyLayer is a lightweight jQuery plugin for basic layers.

-Open a layer by clicking any element you want with a custom attribute containing the id of the target layer.
+Open a layer by clicking any element you want which has a custom attribute containing the id of the target layer.
+Alternatively you can use the open or close methods on the API.

-- fully customizable css
+- Layer has fully customizable CSS & HTML
 - just open & close
 - Requires jQuery 2+
 - Browser Support: Evergreen & IE9+